MicrosoftDocs/architecture-center/docs/example-scenario/bedrock/bedrock-automated-deployments.md

 2. Create a Fabrikate high-level deployment definition.
 3. Set up a GitOps pipeline to automate deployments of the Fabrikate definition to the Kubernetes cluster based on typical application and cluster lifecycle events.

-#### Bedrock is designed for Kubernetes

-Kubernetes is an open-source container-orchestration system (maintained by the Cloud Native Computing Foundation) for automating application deployment, scaling, and management.
-It is designed to provide a platform for automating deployment, scaling, and operations of containerized applications across clusters of hosts.
-Kubernetes has proven to be a very effective foundation for building efficient and scalable applications in the cloud.
-Thus, Kubernetes is central to Bedrock.

-#### The way it works

-Kubernetes is a declarative system:

-1. The user creates Kubernetes manifests (typically in YAML) to specify a set of resources that should exist/run in the system.
-2. Kubernetes works to create resources and keep them running.
+Kubernetes, the open-source container-orchestration system, is central to Bedrock, it provides a platform for automating deployment of containerized applications across clusters of hosts.
+Kubernetes is a *declarative system* that uses manifests (typically written in YAML) to specify a set of resources that should exist and run in the system.
+Based on these manifests, Kubernetes works to create the specified resources and keep them running.
+No installations or manual configuration changes are required because, the textual manifest *declares* the desired state.
+The current state of the cluster is captured completely in the resource manifests as text where it can be programmatically audited against this declarative definition.

 The following image shows a sample Kubernetes manifest written in YAML.

 ![Image showing a typical YAML manifest with arrows calling out the places where the number of pods and the docker image are specified](./media/fig002.png)

 #### Implications of a declarative system

-Because Kubernetes is a declarative system, GitOps leverages that fact in the following ways:

-* The textual manifest declares the desired state.
-* No installations or manual configuration changes are required.
-* The current state of the cluster is captured completely in the resource manifests as text.
-* The current state of the cluster can be programmatically audited against this declarative definition.
-* The textual nature of declarations allows easy source control management.

 ![Diagram illustrating implications of Kubernetes being a declarative system](./media/fig003.png)